 IRL Social Calendar

-Is IRL Social Calendar safe?
+What is the IRL Social Calendar app?

 “So fresh and so clean!
 IRL’s newest upgrade brings you the social calendar you didn’t even know was possible.
 Forget the strug life of messaging friends, classmates, and coworkers on multiple channels trying to plan a gathering or meeting.
 Welcome to the good life of easily chatting, and making plans from your calendar invites on the go.
 Seamlessly integrated so you can message friends however they like to communicate.
 A calendar app with a built in chat?
 Genius!”